therealyash13/Morph-Detect-AI-Solution-for-Detecting-Biometric-Face-Morphing-Attacks/README.md

 **Citation:**

-If you use SMDD dataset, please cite the following [paper](https://arxiv.org/abs/2203.06691):
+If you use the SMDD dataset, please cite the following [paper](https://arxiv.org/abs/2203.06691):

 ```
 @article{SMDD,